inducer/loopy/doc/tutorial.rst

 .. {{{

-In OpenCL, memory operations are not generally guaranteed to be immediately visible to other work items.
+In OpenCL, writes are not generally guaranteed to be immediately visible to other work items.
 In order to ensure that memory is consistent across work items, some sort of synchronization operation is used.

 :mod:`loopy` supports synchronization in the form of *barriers* or *atomic operations*.